In this article, you will learn what is a heat exchanger? Its diagram, parts, working, advantages, uses, and types of heat exchangers.

 #8 Adiabatic Wheel heat Exchanger

-Threads are provided on the circumference of the wheel to increase the surface area.
+Threads are provided on the wheel’s circumference to increase the surface area.
 During operation, it circulates through two sections containing fluid where heat is transferred.
 These are essential where heat needs to be effectively transferred between gases which is not easily possible in other types.

 #9 Phase Change Heat Exchanger

-The term “phase” may refer to heat exchangers that have material within their structure in which a change of phase occurs.
+The term “phase” may refer to heat exchangers with the material within their structure in which a change of phase occurs.
 This heat exchanger utilizes the natural phase-change properties of an environmentally friendly cooling fluid to collect, transfer, and dissipate heat safely and continuously.